Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/06-testing.md

 <img width="883" height="237" alt="image" src="https://github.com/user-attachments/assets/3e4beb20-a454-4973-bf83-19b78613d02e" />

 ---

+---

 ### Expected Behaviour

-- The standby device should transition to the active state
+- The standby device should transition to the active state.
-- The virtual IP (192.168.10.1) should remain reachable
+- The virtual IP (192.168.10.1) should remain reachable.
-- Minimal packet loss may occur during failover
+- Minimal packet loss may occur during failover.

 ---

 ### Result

-- HSRP failover occurred successfully
+- HSRP failover occurred successfully.
-- The standby core switch assumed the active role
+- The standby core switch assumed the active role.
-- End devices maintained connectivity to the default gateway
+- End devices maintained connectivity to the default gateway.
-- Traffic continued to flow with minimal disruption
+- Traffic continued to flow with minimal disruption.

 ---

 ### Observations

 - HSRP provided seamless gateway redundancy
 - The virtual IP remained consistent during failover
 - Network resilience was maintained without manual intervention
+- One thing to note that during failover, the original active device entered an INIT state and displayed unknown HSRP roles due to loss of peer communication.
+Despite this, the standby device successfully assumed the active role and the virtual IP remained reachable.

 This confirms correct implementation of redundancy at the core layer.